Earl St. John: Later years

-St. John's slate of films became less successful in the 1960s.
-The British film industry turned to riskier subject matter.
-For instance St. John bought the film rights to the novel Saturday Night and Sunday Morning but the Rank board refused to let him make the film, which became a big success.
-He also refused to make a film of Look Back in Anger.
+St. John had bought the film rights to the novel Saturday Night and Sunday Morning but the Rank board refused to let him make the film, which became a big success.
+He also refused to make a film of Look Back in Anger and cancelled Anthony Asquith's Lawrence of Arabia shortly before filming was to commence.
+Filmink called Rank's movies "famously timid" but "the odd gutsy movie did sneak through".